manuel-serrano/icfp2024-sudoku/README.md

 All HipHop strategies comply with the same protocol:

-  1. There are implemented as independent HipHop fragment that run in parallel with one another;
+  1. They are implemented as independent HipHop fragment that run in parallel with one another;
   2. They read the `cannot` and `must`;
   3. They either emit new `cannot`, new `must`, or both;
   4. Reading a `must` and emitting a `cannot` can be done in the same reaction;
-  5. Reading a `cannot` and emitting a `must` cannot be done in the same reaction.
-You must either use a `yield` in between the `cannot` and the `must` or you should read the previous values of the `cannot` for emitting a `must`.
+  5. Other emissions should use the value of the previous instant.
 See for instance the `SudokuNakedSingle` implementation that uses the expression `this["cannot"+i+j"].preval` for this very reason.

-If a strategy has to emit the same sets of signals as the one it reads, in order to avoid causality cycles, it has to `yield` for one reaction.
-For instance, the `SudokuNakedPair` strategy reads and emits the `cannot` so before any `sustain`, it yields to wait for the next reaction.

 ## QEMU Instructions

 The ICFP 2024 Artifact Evaluation Process is using a Debian QEMU image as a